jeanslack/Videomass/features.md

 - No ads
 - Multi-Platform, work on Linux, MacOs, Windows, FreeBsd.
 - Batch processing.
-- Log file automatically saved.
+- Advanced log file management.
 - Multi-panels, switch between panels using keyboard shortcuts.
-- Audio video encoding.
+- Audio/video processing using advanced tools and sophisticated filters interfaces.
-- Download videos from hundreds of sites.
+- Download audio and videos from hundreds of sites in multiple formats and resolutions.
+- While downloading audio or video you can now do other transcoding tasks.
-- Multi language support (English, French, Italian, Russian, Dutch, Portuguese-BR, simplified Chinese, Spanish)
+- Multi languages support (English, French, Italian, Russian, Dutch, Portuguese-BR, simplified Chinese, Spanish)

 ## Using FFmpeg
 {: .bg-green-300}